Turkish economic crisis (2018–current)

 After a period of modest recovery in 2020 and early 2021 amid the COVID-19 pandemic, the Turkish lira plunged following the replacement of Central Bank chief Naci Ağbal with Şahap Kavcıoğlu, who slashed interest rates from 19% to 14%.
 The lira lost 44% of its value in 2021 alone.
+In 2023, however, Erdoğan began to follow orthodox banking methods under the guidance of Mehmet Şimşek and Hafize Gaye Erkan.
+The interest rate has stood at 50% since March 2024 upon the advice of Fatih Karahan, the governor of the central bank who succeeded Erkan.
+This contributed to the decline of inflation, since as of November 2024, inflation is at 47.09%, down from its all-time high of 83%.